ox7f/tower-defense-calculator/README.md

 Project Features: List the key features and functionalities of your calculator, such as calculating in-game currency conversions, item stats, or character builds.

 Installation: Include step-by-step instructions on how to install and run the application locally.
 This should cover any prerequisites, dependencies, and commands needed to set up the project.

+Run the following commands:
+`npm install` to install all prerequisites and
+`npm start` to start the application.

 Usage: Provide instructions on how to use the calculator.
 Explain how users can input data, select options, and interpret the results.